bablokb/pygame-fbgui/Readme.md

 but everything implemented should work (if not, then it's a bug).

 Although targeted at small framebuffer displays, it also works under X11.
 In fact, development is done using X11.
+Adding support for Windows is probably a matter of a few lines of code (patches are welcome).

 Table of Contents